-Based on the conservative regulatory risk calculations discussed in Section 6, the MoE calculations discussed in Section 7, and consideration of the epidemiology and animal studies discussed in Section 8, it is my opinion, to a reasonable degree of scientific certainty, that there is insufficient evidence to conclude that Mr. Carter's exposures to TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE from tap water during the 15.8 years that he was employed at Camp Lejeune were causally associated with his NHL.
+Based on the conservative regulatory risk calculations discussed in Section 6, the MoE calculations discussed in Section 7, and consideration of the bladder cancer animal and epidemiology studies discussed in Section 8, it is my opinion, to a reasonable degree of scientific certainty, that there is insufficient evidence to conclude that Ms. Dyer's exposures to TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE from tap water during the 14.5 years that she lived and spent time at Camp Lejeune are causally associated with her bladder cancer.